 Successful café owners know that offering the right blend of old and new dishes keep patrons coming back.
 Instagram is an effective way to show your regulars that it’s time to swing by and sample something new.

 Village on Cloey, in Sydney’s Clovelly, uses Instagram to let its followers know what’s on the specials menu each week.
 This strategy showcases the innovative side of the business, while a regular posting schedule develops a strong relationship with followers.

 In addition, Village’s co-owner Diogo Ferreira says running Instagram promotions and specials boosts business on slow days and provides more opportunities to engage with clients.

-Lessons to note:
+Lessons to note

 Harnessing the immediacy and appeal of Instagram makes sound sense for café owners.
-Boost your turnover by ensuring your venue is first choice for more customers, more often.
+Boost your turnover by ensuring your venue is the first choice for more customers, more often.